ckormanyos/extended_complex/README.md

 ```

 The macro `EXTENDED_COMPLEX_CONSTEXPR` is default-defined to be equal
-to the word `constexpr`.
-This macro was previously used (for old compilers
+to the keyword `constexpr`.
+This macro was previously utilized on old compilers
-no longer supported) to either use or un-use the word `constexpr`.
+that are no longer supported.
+The historical use was to either use or un-use the keyword `constexpr`.
 This was back when `constexpr` was relatively new.
 At this time,
 simply leave this macro unchanged.
-It is default-set to the word `constexpr`
+Its default setting is `constexpr`,
-and this is not intended to be changed.
+which is the appropriate, modern keyword.
+It is not intended to be changed.

 ## References